 3.12 Corrections and notations

-There was one request for the correction of personal information (as per section 12(2) of the Privacy Act).
+There were no requests for the correction of personal information (as per section 12(2) of the Privacy Act).

 4.1 Number of complaints

-The Office of the Privacy Commissioner (OPC) received three complaints regarding Privacy Act requests addressed to and received by the PSC during the reporting period.
+The Office of the Privacy Commissioner (OPC) received two complaints regarding Privacy Act requests addressed to and received by the PSC during the reporting period.
+The OPC carried forward one investigation from the 2009-2010 reporting period.

 4.2 Nature of complaints

-Of the three complaints addressed to and received by the PSC during the reporting period, one was related to allegations of unauthorized disclosure of personal information, one was related to applied exemptions and the one was related to missing records.
+Both complaints addressed to and received by the PSC during the reporting period were related to allegations of inappropriate applied exemptions and missing records.

 5. Privacy Impact Assessments